midi1996/P50-opencore-hackintosh/README.md

 <sup>3</sup> : **DO NOT** install both, use only one of them.

+Also without me telling you, you will not need to add the broadcom kexts if you're using intel.

 ---

 ## Issues and small fixes and whatever I can't put in a category lol